-Often spoken of as “the father of the Eastern Cape,” friend and son-in-law of Frederik Korsten, one of Baillie’s Party aboard the Chapman, M.L.A, John Centlivres Chase was one of the prominent and influential settlers of the infant town.
+Often spoken of as the “Father of the Eastern Cape,” John Centlivres Chase, friend and son-in-law of Frederik Korsten, one of Baillie’s Party aboard the Chapman, a Member of the Legislative Assembly, he was one of the most prominent and influential settlers of the early town of Port Elizabeth.

 Main picture: John Centlivres Chase

-Their voyage had commenced on 3rd December 1819 from Gravesend, Kent and would terminate on the 10th April 1820 when the Chapman sailed into Algoa Bay.
+Their voyage had commenced on 3rd December 1819 from Gravesend, Kent and would terminate on the 10th April 1820 when they disembarked from the Chapman which had sailed into Algoa Bay the previous day, the first of the 21 Settler ships to reach its destination.
 There to greet them was the ship H.M.S.
 Menai and its captain, Fairfax Moresby.
-Upon arrival, John Centlivres Chase, a passenger on the first ship, and later on the second husband of Maria Korsten, described the landing in almost apocalyptic terms as follows: “Our first impression of the country at which we had at length arrived, was anything but cheery.
+Upon arrival, John Centlivres Chase, who would later become the second husband of Maria Korsten, described the landing in almost apocalyptic terms: “Our first impression of the country at which we had at length arrived, was anything but cheery.
 From the deck of our vessel, we descried a coast lashed by angry breakers threatening, we feared, death to a large portion of our numbers.
 The shore was girt with an array of barren sandhills, behind and close to which appeared a series of rugged and stony acclivities, and in the distance behind these, the dark and gloomy range of the Winterhoek mountains frowned upon us.”
 In spite of Chase’s gloomy prognostications, the settlers were landed without mishap.

-John C. Chase, son of George Chase and his wife, Elizabeth Matilda Centlivres, became secretary to a British Emigration Society in 1819.
-He was granted land near Uitenhage and between the two Kleinemonde rivers (east of Port Alfred), but his efforts at farming were not successful.
-He would have to change careers, so he joined the Cape Civil Service as accountant of Albany, stationed at Grahamstown, in 1825.
+John C. Chase was born in 1795, the son of George Chase and his wife, Elizabeth Matilda Centlivres.
+He became secretary to a British Emigration Society in 1819.
+Upon his arrival with the 1820 Settlers, he was granted land near Uitenhage and between the two Kleinemonde rivers, east of Port Alfred.
+But his efforts at farming were unsuccessful.
+In 1825 he joined the Cape Civil Service as accountant for Albany, stationed at Grahamstown.
 From December 1826, he was vendue-master for the Albany District until the post was abolished at the end of 1827.
-A vendue master is someone who is authorized to sell any property by vendue.
-In modern day parlance, he would have been classified as an auctioneer.
+A vendue-master is someone who is authorised to sell any property by vendue.
+In modern-day parlance, he would have been classified as an auctioneer.

 Interlude in Cape Town

-Tragedy struck again in the Chase household.
-This time it was his wife at the tender age of 30 while at the Kowie in August 1830.
-John then elected to settle in Cape Town where he was promoted to a senior position in the customs department.
+Tragedy once again struck in the Chase household.
+This time it was his wife who died at the tender age of 30 while at the Kowie in August 1830.
+John Chase decided to settle in Cape Town where he was promoted to a senior position in the customs department.
 In 1834, he was also appointed as a special justice under the Slave Emancipation Act.
 Chase left the public service in 1835 and became a leading figure at the commercial exchange in Cape Town.